-The contemporary community esteem for the Hayden Orpheum Picture Palace is evidenced by the widespread community interest in the history of the place and its ongoing use as a cinema, and the place has been the subject of a number of petitions relating to its retention and restoration in the late $20^{th}$ century and more recently has been included in National Trust of Australia (NSW) Heritage Festival events drawing significant crowds.
+The contemporary community esteem for the Hayden Orpheum Picture Palace is evidenced by the widespread community interest in the history of the place and its ongoing use as a cinema, and the place has been the subject of a number of petitions relating to its retention and restoration in the late 20th century and more recently has been included in National Trust of Australia (NSW) Heritage Festival events drawing significant crowds.
 The continued use of the place as a cinema in addition to its use for live theatre, talks, presentations, school events, as well as a community venue provides evidence of the high esteem in which the place is held by the local community.
 The place is also valued by cinema enthusiasts across NSW and Australia as a surviving historic cinema with lavish Art Deco detailing.

-Guidelines for Inclusion Is important for its associations with an identifiable group Yes Is important to a community's sense of place Yes Guidelines for Exclusion Is only important to a community for amenity reasons No Is retained only in preference to a proposed alternative No
+Guidelines for Inclusion Is important for its associations with an identifiable group Yes Is important to a community's sense of place Yes Guidelines for Exclusion Is only important to a community for amenity reasons No